 A 30-amp connection with 120V equipment can handle up to 3600 watts.
 A 4000 – 4500-watt generator would be an ideal choice.

 A 50-amp RV plug can handle up to 12000 watts with its two separate 50 amp feeds, but it doesn’t mean we have to lug around a huge 12000 to 15000-watt portable generator with us.
+That’s the size of a generator for fifth wheels that have multiple air conditioning units and plenty of appliances.

 What size of generator is needed to power an RV’s AC unit?